puppeteer/puppeteer/docs/guides/network-interception.md

     // some use cases required Opinionated continuation. interceptedRequest.continue(
       interceptedRequest.continueRequestOverrides(),
-      _config.continuePriority, // Why would we ever want priority!==0 here?
+      _config.continuePriority // Why would we ever want priority!==0 here?
     );
   }
 });